Program overview

 Career Options

-• Economic Analyst: Analyzes economic data and trends to provide insights for businesses and government agencies.
+• Economic Analyst: Analyze economic data and trends to provide insights for businesses and government agencies.

-• Market Research Analyst: Studies market conditions to examine potential sales of products or services.
+• Market Research Analyst: Study market conditions to examine potential sales of a product or service.

-• Financial Consultant: Advises clients on financial planning and investment strategies based on economic forecasts.
+• Financial Consultant: Advise clients on financial planning and investment strategies based on economic forecasts.

-• Data Analyst: Utilizes statistical tools to interpret data and help organizations make informed decisions.
+• Data Analyst: Utilize statistical tools to interpret and analyze complex data sets, providing actionable insights.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.